RamtinTJB/RHCSA9-Notes/README.md

 #### Authenticate using Private/Public key pair

 Use `ssh-keygen` to generate a pair of keys on the client machine.
 To copy the public key over to the server, use `ssh-copy-id` (prompted with password).
 The public key is stored in `~/.ssh/authorized_keys` in the server.
 By doing this, you don't need to enter your password every time you want to SSH into the server.

+## User and Group Management

+**root** is the default privileged user.
+It has access to everything.
+In most modern systems, the **root** user is disabled.

+To get information about the current user or any other user, we can use the `id` command, e.g. `id ramtin`.

+### Running commands with elevated permissions

+#### Using su
+`su` switches to another user in the current subshell.
+If used with no username, it will switch to the root user.
+Using `su -` is better because it automatically loads the environment variables of the target user after switching.

+#### Using sudo
+`sudo` gives non root users administrator permission to perform specific tasks.
+The sudo permissions are defined in the sudoers file (`/etc/sudoers`) which can be edited with the `visudo` command.
+For example, to allow the user `ramtin` to run `passwd` and `useradd` with administrator priviliges without being able to change the **root** password, we add the following line to this file:

+`ramtin ALL=/usr/bin/useradd, /usr/bin/passwd, ! /usr/bin/passwd root`

+A better practice is to create a file in `/etc/sudoers.d` directory and add these extra permission there.
+This way, the original sudoers file remains intact.

+Piping commands in `sudo`: `sudo sh -c "rpm -qa | grep ssh"`

+When someone uses `sudo` and enters their password successfully, they aren't prompted for the password in the subsequent `sudo` calls for 5 minutes.
+To change the duration to 240 minutes, we can add the following line in the sudoers file:

+`Defaults timestamp_timeout=240`

+### Creating and Managing User Accounts